resilience-me/thing/README.md

 A user sends a payment request, which automatically performs the path finding and completes the payment, if possible.
 The server stores a receipt if payment was successful, an empty file named with the payment identifier, and the user can poll the receipt with GET_RECEIPT and the payment identifier as an argument to see if it exists as in if the payment succeeded (this allows the UDP connectionless approach. ) The user can clear old receipts with a command CLEAR_RECEIPTS.
 Receipts accumulate unless cleared.

 Payments via more than one pathway (if "bandwidth" of one pathway is not enough) have to be done manually for now.
 The sender and recipient have to agree to cancel the payment (essentially make backwards payment) if they do not manage to do enough payments.
-If the paths have already cleared such that that there is not enough trustlines to make the full refund payment, the sender can manually set a trustline to the recipient for a temporary refund path for the remaining refund, and then set the trustline to zero again after receiving the remaining refund.
-The REFUND command can be used for that.
+If the paths have already cleared such that that there is not enough trustlines to make the full refund payment, the sender can set an "unroutable" trustline that only the receipient can use exclusively (thus it cannot be accessed for routing via the network), and then set the trustline to zero again after receiving the remaining refund.
+The "routable" option in SET_TRUSTLINE can be used for that (set to false. )

 ### Misc